haveariceday/capstone/README.md

 --------------------
 # Sunken Ship Escape Room!

 This is a single user Escape Room themed text-based adventure game.
 To play this game, the user can simply download the xxx.py file and run the program.
-There will be 10 rooms to escape from within the time limit before the ship completely sinks!
+There will be 10 rooms to escape from!
+Escape before you run out of oxygen!

 #### General rules:
 1. Type the exact words written on the screen to proceed the game.